Add .git-blame-ignore-revs file

 Building on Windows

-QPDF is known to build and pass its test suite with mingw (latest version tested: gcc 7.2.0), mingw64 (latest version tested: 7.2.0) and Microsoft Visual C++ 2015, both 32-bit and 64-bit versions.
-MSYS2 is required to build as well in order to get make and other related tools.
-See README-windows.md for details on how to build under Windows.
+qpdf is known to build and pass its test suite with mingw and Microsoft Visual C++.
+Both 32-bit and 64-bit versions work.
+In addition to the manual, see README-windows.md for more details on how to build under Windows.

 The QPDF manual is written in reStructured Text format and is build with sphinx.
 The sources to the user manual can be found in the

 manual directory.
-For more detailed information, consult the Building and Installing QPDF section of the manual or consult the build-doc script used in CI.
+For more detailed information, consult the Building and Installing QPDF section of the manual or consult the build-doc script.

 Additional Notes on Build